Turing instability and 2-D pattern formation in reaction-diffusion systems derived from kinetic theory: Pattern formation in the model with nonlinear cross diffusion

 which is negative; hence, by continuity arguments, the necessary conditions for the Turing instability are fulfilled in a right neighborhood of ${D_2}^+$, and we define the critical threshold ${D_2}^c:={D_2}^+$, obtaining the constraint

-As in the previous case, we want to focus on the microscopic features of the model, by finding suitable sets of the microscopic parameters that lead to the conditions above to be satisfied by the macroscopic coefficients, through the relations \eqref{coefReaCros1}-\eqref{coefReaCros2}.
-For our purposes, we fix some values as follows
+As in the previous case, we want to focus on the microscopic features of the model, by finding suitable sets of the microscopic parameters that lead to the conditions above to be satisfied by the macroscopic coefficients, through the relations \eqref{coefReaCros1}-\eqref{coefReaCros2}. { For our purposes, we assign the following values as an illustrative example, without referring to any specific physical scenarios}

 consequently, we reduce to discuss the parameter range of interest in terms of the energy level $E_2$ and of the collision frequencies of the polyatomic component with the background $\nu_{2A} = \nu_{2B} = \nu_{2C}=:\bar\nu_2$, in such a way that the macroscopic coefficients satisfy conditions \eqref{constraint2}-\eqref{constraint2Tur}.
 In Figure \ref{fig:regionTurCross}, we indivduate three regions in the $E_2-\bar\nu_2$ plane: in region III, condition \eqref{constraint2} does not hold, thus the spatially homogeneous equilibrium is unstable and patterns cannot form; in region I only \eqref{constraint2} is fulfilled, while in II both \eqref{constraint2} and \eqref{constraint2Tur} are satisfied.
 Therefore, the emergence of spatial patterns must be investigated in region II.